 This is our third year at SPN with our daughter in second grade.
 What I really like is how the school goes beyond academics and puts a lot of focus into development.
 In addition to the new Transitional Kindergarten program the K-8 students and parents are told upfront about the Student Learning Expectations (SLE's) - to be respectful responsible reverent and a life-long learner.
 There are school year themes like Goals which get repeated and intertwined throughout the year.
 Sports start early in the private schools so not only is it nice to get the Kindergarteners out four times a week for Cross Country in the Fall and Track in the Spring but it's is a great way to connect with other parents.
 The teacher ratio is about 15 1 which we really like in addition to a lot of modern technology a wide array of extra curriculars like Spanish Art Music Broadcasting Debate just to name a few.
 And the parents let me tell you about the parents.
 I've never been around so many parents that are so generous with their time and talent.
 Because so many parents help out it keeps the tuition low and the fun up.
 We couldn't be happier at SPN.

 St. Philip Neri Elementary School is a private middle school in Alameda.
 The principal of St. Philip Neri Elementary School is Mrs. Jessica Murray, whose e-mail is firstname.lastname@example.org.
-230 students go to St. Philip Neri Elementary School and identify primarily as Hispanic; White, non-Hispanic; and Black, non-Hispanic.
+230 children attend St. Philip Neri Elementary School and identify as Hispanic; White, non-Hispanic; and Black, non-Hispanic.
 The ratio of students to teachers at St. Philip Neri Elementary School is 21:1.
 Lincoln Middle School is one of the nearest middle schools.

 - Computer arts

 - Drawing painting

 - Theater drama

 - Video film production

 - P.E. classes